CarsonBanov/git-ready/README.md

 ## What?

-This extension will insert a button into jquery pull request pages that will allow you to collapse comments to improve the timeline of a PR.
+This extension will insert a button into github pull request pages that will allow you to collapse comments to improve the readability of a PR timeline.
 The collapsed/expanded state will be preserved on page navigation.

 ## Why?